Effective Date: April 30, 2021

 With whom do we share your personal data?

-We share only that personal information that we are permitted by law to share and will only share such information in a manner that complies with applicable law, including GDPR and the DPL where applicable.
-Harrison Street has not sold, and we will not sell, the personal information you share with us, to anyone.
+We share only that personal information that we are permitted by law to share and will only share such information in a manner that complies with applicable law, including GDPR and the DPL, and U.S. data protection laws where applicable.

-We share your information as with others as follows:
+We share your information with others as follows:

 - Harrison Street affiliates: including their management, staff and contractors;

-- Suppliers: who support our business including IT and communication suppliers, outsourced business support, advisors and consultants, law firms, back up suppliers.
-Our suppliers must meet minimum standards as to information security and they will only be provided data in line with their function and on the “must to know” basis;
+- Suppliers: who support our business including IT and communication suppliers, outsourced business support, advisors and consultants, law firms, and back up suppliers.
+Our suppliers must meet minimum standards as to information security and they will only be provided data in line with their function and on a “need to know” basis;

-- Screening service providers: so that we can comply with legal obligations in relation to the prevention or protection of crime, ant-money laundering, sanctions screening and other required checks;
+- Screening service providers: so that we can comply with legal obligations in relation to the prevention of crime, anti-money laundering, sanctions screening and other required checks;

 To protect your personal information, we maintain physical, electronic and procedural safeguards designed to comply with the applicable laws.
 We train our employees in the proper handling of personal data.